Sanglorian/orcus/Orcus Player Options - current.md

 ### Size

 Characters of most ancestries are Medium, a size category including creatures that are roughly 4 to 8 feet tall.
-Members of a few ancestries are Small (between 2 and 4 feet tall), which means that certain rules of the game affect them differently.
-The most important of these rules is that Small characters have trouble wielding two-handed weapons.
+Members of a few ancestries are Small (between 2 and 4 feet tall).

+Small characters have trouble wielding two-handed weapons.
+Small characters cannot wield a two-handed weapon unless the weapon has the Small property.

+Medium characters who wield a one-handed weapon in two hands (other than one-handed weapons with the Side Weapon property) get a +1 bonus to damage.

 ### Speed